 Each chakra is associated with a certain color.
 “The red root chakra is at the base of the spine, the orange sacral chakra is in the pelvic area, the yellow solar plexus chakra is at the stomach (right above the belly button), the green heart chakra is at the center of the heart, the blue throat chakra is at the neck, the indigo third-eye chakra is at the center of your forehead, and the white crown chakra is right above your scalp,” Shah previously told Well+Good.

-To balance a blocked chakra with color meditation, then, you can envision where it's located in the body, and imagine its color radiating out from its center point.
+For a chakra balancing meditation, you can envision where it's located in the body, and imagine its color radiating out from its center point.
 “I like to start from the bottom of my spine, at the root chakra, and slowly move up through each energy center picturing its color emanating from my body,” Schieffelin says.
-As you bring these different color placements to your mind, breathe into each one, allowing that particular energy to expand with each breath, adds Shah.
+As you bring these different chakra color placements to your mind, breathe into each one, allowing that particular energy to expand with each breath, adds Shah.
+You can also incorporate crystals that are aligned with each chakra into this practice.

 Originally published January 4, 2020; with reporting from Erica Sloan.